 Direction: The direction is relative to the entity that provides (implements) the M2M Service Capability.

-The value “IN” means that the entity expects to receive a value for the parameter from the consumer (sender) of the M2M Service Capability request.
-The value “Out” means that the entity will send a value for the parameter to the consumer (sender) of the M2M Service Capability request.
-A value of “IN-OUT” means that the entity will receive the value for the parameter from the consumer and then send a value (not necessarily the same value) for the parameter back to the consumer.
+The value "IN" means that the entity expects to receive a value for the parameter from the consumer (sender) of the M2M Service Capability request.
+The value "Out" means that the entity will send a value for the parameter to the consumer (sender) of the M2M Service Capability request.
+A value of "IN-OUT" means that the entity will receive the value for the parameter from the consumer and then send a value (not necessarily the same value) for the parameter back to the consumer.

 Optional: Indicates if the parameter is required in requests (Direction: IN, IN-OUT) or responses (Direction: IN-OUT, OUT).
 A value of YES means that the parameter is optional.
 A value of NO means that the parameter is mandatory.

-X.1.2 Pre-conditions

-<Document the pre-conditions that may only be valid to run provided some testable prior business rule check or other value to be changed is actually present and available for the service capability to act upon.
-Pre-conditions are documented that are in addition to that provided by the internal resource operations and procedures>

-X.1.3 Service Interactions
+G.2.4 Service Interactions

 <Document the detail procedure for <serviceCapabilityName>.
 The detail procedure for the service capability is written as an Diagram in a time order and step-by-step.
 The Originator and what the Originator carries out (a task, function, accessing to resources or other services) are defined in each step.

-X.1.4 Post-Conditions
+G.2.5 Post-Conditions

 <Document the post-conditions of the <serviceCapabilityName>.
 If the service capability has no defined output that can be validated except a notification of success (or failure) to set a value in the target of the service capability, a testable post condition of the service capability is documented.
 Post-conditions are documented that are in addition to that provided by the internal resource operations and procedures.>

-X.1.5 Exceptions
+G.2.6 Exceptions

 < Document the exception or error conditions that may be returned by the <serviceCapabilityName>.
 Exceptions are documented that are in addition to that provided by the internal resource operations and procedures.>

-X.1.6 Policies for Use
+G.2.7 Policies for Use

-Message Exchange Patterns : See section 5.2.2.1Message Exchange Patterns for allowable patterns
+Message Exchange Patterns : See clause 5.2.3.1Message Exchange Patterns for allowable patterns.

 Transaction Pattern: